-CHAPTER 2 General characteristics of urban and rural migration and remittances
+2. General characteristics of urban and rural migration and remittances

-2.1 General Migration Profile
+2.1.
+General Migration Profile

-The Republic of Moldova is a country that, since being member of Former Soviet Union, has been experiencing extremely high emigration rates.
-The official data on evolution of the number of migrants since 1999 is provided by the Labor Force Survey (LFS) and the population census performed by the National Bureau of Statistics.
-These surveys define a migrant as a member of the household, who at the time of the interview is temporarily absent, i.e "staying abroad to work or to look for a job".
-According to the Moldovan Labour Force Survey (LFS) the number of migrants has been increasing constantly for last 10 years, with only one brake in 2005, from about 100,000 in 1999 to about 350,000 at end of 2008.
-(See Figure I.2.1.)
+Although the Republic of Moldova experienced extremely high emigration rates much earlier the official data on evolution of the number of migrants is provided by the Labour Force Survey (LFS) and the population census performed by the National Bureau of Statistics since 1999.
+These surveys define a migrant as a member of a household, who at the time of the interview is temporarily absent, i.e "staying abroad to work or to look for a job".
+According to the LFS the number of migrants has been increasing constantly for last 10 years, with only one brake in 2005, from about 100,000 in 1999 to about 350,000 at end of 2008.
+(See Figure 2.1.)

-Figure I.2.1: Evolution of Migrants' number, 1999-2008.
+Figure 2.1.
+Evolution of Migrants' number, 1999-2008